On this page

 However, unlike employees, if details of a service user's vaccination status are collected, that information will continue to be covered by the Privacy Act and the Australian Privacy Principles.

-If the employee has not had their first vaccination dose by the deadline because they have a medical condition, they need to provide suitable medical contraindication evidence (more information below) before the deadline.
+If the employee hasn’t had their vaccination dose by the deadline because they have a medical condition, they need to provide suitable medical contraindication evidence (more information below) before the deadline.
 If the employee has failed to do this, the organisation may need to seek legal advice about taking disciplinary action against the employee.

 Outside these circumstances, organisations may need to take disciplinary action against employees who refuse to be vaccinated pursuant to a public health order or other lawful workplace direction.